Château-Arnoux-Saint-Auban: Population

-Its inhabitants are referred to as Jarlandins.
+Its inhabitants are referred to as Jarlandins in French.

 Sights

 Château-Arnoux-Saint-Auban has one of the French pacifist monuments to the dead, which reads: "war is a crime".

 The airfield is "Le Centre National de Vol à Voile", the French national centre for the sport of gliding.

 Education

 A campus of the École nationale de l'aviation civile is located in the commune.